 - Find a weekly study routine (we suggest 3 to 5 hours of study per week).
 Don’t be too ambitious with your learning Portuguese process!
 If you can do this, we are sure that you will be very well prepared to start your Portuguese course in Lisbon.
 Prior preparation will make you feel more relaxed and comfortable with all the information that you will receive during your Portuguese course in Lisbon.

-11: Are you a Portuguese intermediate student (B1)?
+Are you a Portuguese intermediate student (B1)?
 Check our tips.

 Intermediate students of Portuguese in Lisbon (levels B1 and B2) face new challenges on this level.

+When you’re starting from level A1, you have to learn basic grammar and the rules of the Portuguese sounds.
 And you have to spend some time memorizing the key rules of the language.

-However, once you reach level B1 things change.
+However, once you reach level B1, things change.
 At this point, you have to find a way to speak Portuguese on a daily basis.
 You won’t be able to consolidate B1 grammar content in Portuguese without speaking every day.

 Check the grammar content at this stage of learning:

 - Preterito perfeito composto (example: Eu tenho lido muito = I have been reading a lot)

 - Pretérito mais que perfeito composto (example: ele tinha ido à praia com a Maria = He had gone to the beach with Maria)

 - Subjunctive (Present). (example: “Talvez ele vá ao cinema” = Maybe he will go to the cinema)

 - Subjunctive (future).
 Example: Se fores a Lisboa, eu vou contigo = If you go to Lisbon I will go with you.